middleman/middlemanapp.com/source/basics/upgrade-v4.html.markdown

   latency: 2
 ```

-This is pretty experimental and will need a lot of love before the final release.
 This feature is hosted on top of a lower-level feature which allows multiple directories to be overlaid to create the combined sitemap for Middleman.
 This is great for keeping things like `bower_components` separate from your source directory, but still available to Middleman:

 ```
-files.watch :source, path: File.expand_path('bower_components', app.root)
+import_path File.expand_path('bower_components', app.root)
 ```

 ## Collections